billbreit/BitWiseApps/readme.txt

   structure.
 Keys are more or less static and can be locked as read-only.
 Default dict has ordered keys since Python 3.6, but MicroPython is based on Python 3.4.
-The vdict class is a plug-in replacement for OrderedDict in MicroPython ( except for popitem, which defies any use-case I can imagine ) and with slightly better performance in older versions of mpy.
+The vdict class is a plug-in replacement for OrderedDict in MicroPython ( except for popitem, which defies any use-case I can imagine ) with slightly better performance in older versions of mpy.

 The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be in the post pre-alpha stage.